bocadilloproject/bocadillo/docs/api/api.md

 __Parameters__

-- __templates_dir (str)__:
-    The name of the directory where templates are searched for, relative to the application entry point.
-    Defaults to `"templates"`.
 - __static_dir (str)__:
     The name of the directory containing static files, relative to the application entry point.
 Set to `None` to not serve any static